 If RA-SDT is selected above and after the Random Access procedure is successfully completed (see clause 5.1.6), the UE monitors PDCCH addressed to C-RNTI until the RA-SDT procedure is terminated.
 If CG-SDT is selected above and after the initial transmission for CG-SDT is performed, the UE monitors PDCCH addressed to C-RNTI and CS-RNTI until the CG-SDT procedure is terminated.

+The MAC entity shall:

+1> if RA-SDT procedure is ongoing and the Random Access procedure initiated for RA-SDT procedure is successfully completed (see clause 5.1); and

+1> if the SSB currently used for RA-SDT procedure with SS-RSRP above rsrp-ThresholdSSB is not available; and

+1> if there is data available for transmission for at least one RB configured for SDT: